gayverjr/opencap/docs/tutorial.rst

 **Passing densities in RAM**

-Alternatively, one can load in the densities one at a time using the :func:`~pyopencap.Projected_CAP.add_tdms` or :func:`~pyopencap.Projected_CAP.add_tdm` functions.
-We load in the matrices from rassi.h5 using the h5py package, and then pass them as numpy arrays to the :class:`~pyopencap.Projected_CAP` object.
+Alternatively, one can load in the densities one at a time using the :func:`~pyopencap.CAP.add_tdms` or :func:`~pyopencap.CAP.add_tdm` functions.
+We load in the matrices from rassi.h5 using the h5py package, and then pass them as numpy arrays to the :class:`~pyopencap.CAP` object.
-This can be particularly useful if we want to exclude some of the states from the Projected CAP calculation.
+This can be particularly useful if we want to exclude some of the states from the Perturbative CAP calculation.
 In this example, the CAP matrix is made to be symmetric.

     >>> import h5py
     >>> f = h5py.File('anion_ms.rassi.h5', 'r')
     >>> dms = f["SFS_TRANSITION_DENSITIES"]
-    >>> pc = pyopencap.Projected_CAP(s,cap_dict,10,"openmolcas")
+    >>> pc = pyopencap.CAP(s,cap_dict,10,"openmolcas")
     >>> for i in range(0,10):
     >>>     for j in range(i,10):
     >>>         dm1 = np.reshape(dms[i][j],(119,119))